-with long axis normal to $\tau$, and short axis in the flat direction of $\tau$.
+which has long axis normal to $\tau$ and short axis in the flat direction of $\tau$.
 Although each set $\Box$ depends on a cap $\tau$, this will be suppressed in the notation.
 Each $Ef_{\Box}$ can be partitioned further